barcaroli/LUCAS2022ShinyApp/README.md

 #

 1. From the github repository <https://github.com/barcaroli/LUCAS2022ShinyApp>
-click on "Code" and choose the "Download zip" option
+click on "Code" and choose the "Download zip" option.

 Expand the zip in a new folder (for instance:

 “C:\\Users\\username\\Documents\\LUCAS sample”)